vooft/kotlinx-serialization-smile/README.md

-The goal is to support all the features defined in the Smile specification, at the moment library can encode and decode almost all messages that produced by the default Jackson ObjectMapper configuration (exceptions are noted below)..
+The goal is to support all the features defined in the Smile specification, at the moment library can encode and decode almost all messages that produced by the default Jackson ObjectMapper configuration (exceptions are noted below).

 ### Supported data types
+* ✅ Structural types
+  * ✅ Classes (incl. nested classes)
+  * ✅ Arrays
+  * ✅ Collections (List, Set)
+  * ✅ Maps
 * ✅ Simple literals (empty string, null, boolean)
+* ✅ Enums
 * ❗Integers
   * ✅ Small integers (values in range [-16..15])
   * ✅ 32-bit integers